Python-GIS-book/site/source/back-matter/md/glossary.md

 EPSG code
   An EPSG code is a unique identifier assigned to a specific coordinate reference system (CRS) or a spatial data transformation standard, as defined by the EPSG (European Petroleum Survey Group) registry.
 These codes, such as 4326 for WGS84 or 3857 for Web Mercator, simplify the process of referencing CRSs in geographic data processing.

+Fork
+  A personal copy of a GitHub repository that is linked to a user's GitHub account.
+Forks can be used to modify files without affecting the original repository and also allow users to see how the original repository has changed since the fork was created.

 Function
   A reusable piece of code that performs a single action.